alrix/xmonad_macbook_air/README.md

 ##Additional programs

-These get referenced in xprofile which I just symlink to ~/.xprofile.
+Many of these get referenced in xprofile which I just symlink to ~/.xprofile.
 This gets read and invoked on entering xmonad from lightdm.

+* dunst - Provides desktop notifications

 * cbatticon - Monitors the battery and shuts the laptop down if the battery gets too low.
 I'm only using systemd for power management.